PF94/B4v21-PF94/README.md

-# B4v21
+# B4v21 (Chaz's varient)
-Various old blockland releases with extra B4v21 addons included.
+Basiclly modified versions of B4v21's v0002, RTB 1.0 and v20.
 This is only for Windows and for non-steam users.
 Steam and Mac users can find a different download on the B4v21 Website.
-This is the v20 branch, check the other branches for the other versions.
+This is the v20 branch.

 # Instructions
 1) Click the 'Clone or download' button on this page, and click on 'Download ZIP'